alsalafiyyah/alsalafiyyah.github.io/_posts/signs-of-the-hour/2020-09-03-trial-of-al-dajjal.md

 The first of which is that he is one-eyed (blind in his right eye) and Allah (Exalted be He) is not one-eyed.
 The second is that the word Kafir (disbeliever) is written between his eyes, and this word will be read by every literate and illiterate believer.
 The third is that he will be seen in the worldly life, while Allah (Exalted be He) will only be seen in the Hereafter.

-This is denoted in the Hadith narrated on the authority of Al-Nawwas ibn Sam`an (may Allah be pleased with him) in Sahih Muslim in the Chapter on Mentioning the Afflictions of Al-Dajjal regarding the saying of the Prophet (peace be upon him): "**He will come to some people and call them, and they will believe in him and respond to him.
+This is denoted in the Hadith narrated on the authority of Al-Nawwas ibn Sam'an (may Allah be pleased with him) in Sahih Muslim in the Chapter on Mentioning the Afflictions of Al-Dajjal regarding the saying of the Prophet (peace be upon him): "**He will come to some people and call them, and they will believe in him and respond to him.
 Then he will command the sky to rain, and the earth to bring forth vegetation.**" [^1]

 The Prophet (peace be upon him) also said: "**Then he will call a man brimming with youth, and will strike him with a sword and cut him in two pieces, then (he will move the pieces apart from one another) the distance between an archer and his target.
 Then he will call him, and he (the man) will come forward smiling, his face beaming with joy.**" [^2]